abdelrahmanali15/virtuoso_plotting/README.md

 To adjust schematic-based plots (especially those dependent on layer colors):

 1. Copy the provided `display.drf` file from this repository.
-2. Replace the `display.drf` in your PDK folder with this one.
+2. Replace the `display.drf` in your PDK folder with this one (Take backup of this file first before replacing).

 > ⚠️ Note: This customization is only tested and validated for the 65nm PDK.
 It will not work correctly with other PDKs.